Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 - buttocks

-The burrow tracks of the mite can sometimes be seen on the skin.
+You can sometimes see the mite’s burrow tracks on the skin.
 They may appear as tiny raised or discolored lines.

-Scabies is the result of an infestation of tiny, eight-legged mites.
+Scabies is caused by an infestation of tiny, eight-legged mites.
 The mites burrow into the top layer of your skin to live and feed.
 Female mites lay eggs.
 Your skin reacts to the mites and their waste, and you develop an itchy rash.

 These mites pass easily between people.
 Direct skin-to-skin contact is the most common way the infestation is spread.
 The mites can also be spread through infested: